 Monday, September 12, 2016

-I’d be lying if I said she was my first, of course I’d dated and even lived with people in the past, Hell..
-I even tried the normal life and dated and slept with men, but the connection was seriously lacking and I couldn’t force myself into that normal life that I knew would be easier, instead I did a quick U-turn and went right back to what made me most comfortable, and from that day on it was her.
+I’d be lying if I said she was my first, of course I tried to be with men, but the connection was lacking and I couldn’t force myself into that normal life that I knew would be easier, instead I've stayed with what made me most comfortable, and from that day on it was her.